cloudposse/terraform-aws-iam-assumed-roles/README.md

-# tf_assumed_roles
+# terraform-aws-iam-assumed-roles

-Provides two IAM roles and two IAM groups assuming these roles
+Provides two IAM roles and two IAM groups for assuming these roles provided MFA is present.

 - role and group named as **ops** has Administratror (full) access to AWS resources
 - role and group named as **readonly** has ReadOnly access to AWS resources